|

 dumped an estimated 1 million cubic yards of debris in the inlet.[8]

+The debris zone is estimated to be 15 feet thick.[9]
 Navy records show that little control was placed on disposal of

 both solid and liquid chemical materials at the site.[10]
 In 1959,